-- 5. Retirees in this unit who retired on or before December 31, 2011 from the County shall be given a one-time election to choose between the Longevity Contribution as described above in Article 14.7.B.3.a-i, or the Alternate Longevity contribution as described in Article 14.7.B.4. - C. Retirees or their survivors shall promptly notify the Operating Engineers Health & Welfare Trust or CalPERS Health and the County of conditions which terminate eligibility. - D. The Operating Engineers Health & Welfare Trust shall bill the County monthly, and shall remit any monies collected for ineligible persons. - E. Retired employees and/or their dependents who elect health coverage under COBRA or its amendments shall not be eligible for coverage in the Operating Engineers sponsored health plan under the provisions of this Section (14.7). - F. Healthcare/Benefits Cost Containment Committee.
+- 4. Retirees in this unit who retired on or before December 31, 2011 from the County shall be given a one-time election to choose between the Longevity Contribution as described above in Article 14.8.A.2.a-i, or the Alternate Longevity contribution as described in Article 14.8.A.3. - B. Retirees or their survivors shall promptly notify CalPERS Health, and the County of conditions which terminate eligibility. - C. Healthcare/Benefits Cost Containment Committee.

-A joint Union-Management Committee with equal representation of management and Union members will meet and further develop measures for reducing County costs (without shifting such costs to workers or reducing the level of benefits or quality of care).
-The committee will be responsible for exploring alternative health plans, including health plan options, retiree health, retiree health vesting schedules, GASB 45 and other post employment benefits for retirees, disability plans and dental changes or any other related topics on an as needed basis.
+A joint Association-Management Committee with equal representation of management and Association members will meet and further develop measures for reducing County costs (without shifting such costs to workers or reducing the level of benefits or quality of care).
+The committee will be responsible for exploring alternative health plans, including health plan options, retiree health, retiree health vesting schedules, GASB 45 and other post-employment benefits for retirees, disability plans and dental changes or any other related topics on an as needed basis.